 ✓ is raised

-This year, I’ve written a free downloadable devotional called Remembering Holy Week: Five Remarkable Stories of Unremarkable People.
-In five daily readings we’ll take a closer look at lesser-known people who honored Christ during his last days on Earth.
+In five daily readings, Remembering Holy Week: Five Remarkable Stories of Unremarkable People, will take a closer look at lesser-known people who honored Christ during his last days on Earth.
 They’ve been called many things—common, wasteful, outcast, overbearing, criminal—but they’ve never been called heroes.
 They might have been considered fairly unremarkable people in their day, but they honored Christ in remarkable ways.

 Remembering Holy Week drapes the fabric of fiction over the framework of Scripture.
 Each reading includes a fictional retelling of a Bible moment, a devotional reflection, and a prayer.
 As you prepare your heart for Easter, you will discover that no matter how you honor Christ, it is never too insignificant, too messy, or too late.

 Remembering Holy Week is a fun, fresh twist on familiar stories.
-It allows you to see the the story of Holy Week from a new perspective and prepare your heart for the coming of the Easter. ~ Alana Dawson, author of She Says, He Says, a devotional challenging the lie we speak to ourselves with his truth, and writer at www.AlanaDawson.com
+It allows you to see the the story of Holy Week from a new perspective and prepare your heart for the coming of the Easter. ~ Alana Dawson, writer at www.AlanaDawson.com

 I will never read about Holy Week with the same dull imagination I limited myself to.
 The Spirit played out each scene in my mind in a way I have not experienced before.
 The author is not only gifted, talented and creative, but the anointing on her work has certainly expanded my understanding and appreciation for what Jesus did, and who God used to orchestrate it.
 The message is forever planted in my soul. ~ Deb